cve-search/git-vuln-finder/README.md

 # Acknowledgment

-- Thanks to [Jean-Louis Huynen](https://github.com/gallypette) for the discussions about the crypto vulnerability pattern
+- Thanks to [Jean-Louis Huynen](https://github.com/gallypette) for the discussions about the crypto vulnerability patterns.
-- Thanks to [Sebastien Tricaud](https://github.com/stricaud) for the discussions regarding native language and commit messages
+- Thanks to [Sebastien Tricaud](https://github.com/stricaud) for the discussions regarding native language, commit messages and external patterns.

+# Contributing

+We welcome contributions for the software and especially additional vulnerability patterns.
+Every contributors will be added in the [AUTHORS file](./AUTHORS) and collectively own this open source software.
+The contributors acknowledge the [Developer Certificate of Origin](https://developercertificate.org/).

 # References